Jgkmnx/INFOTC-1600_Project04/linux-basics.md

 Linux manages every aspect of your computing experience, overseeing its hardware and allocating resources to ensure everything runs smoothly.
 It also affords multiple desktop environments, meaning you can customize your computer’s look and feel to your personal preferences.

 ![Linux Penguin](linux.jpg)

+## Important Characteristics:
+- **Open-source** – the source code is available to everyone
+- **Multi-user** – many users can use the system at once
+- **Secure and stable** – widely used in servers and cybersecurity

-###The Linux operating system is comprised of the following components:
+## The Linux operating system is comprised of the following components:

 1. **Bootloader:** The software that manages the boot process of your computer.
 2. **Kernel:** The kernel is the core of the system and manages the CPU, memory, and peripheral devices.
 The kernel is the lowest level of the OS.